hillaryAHR/LIB-201/network-analysis.md

 ## Check-in

-Click and log in to Canvas for the <a href="https://muw.instructure.com/courses/17249/quizzes/65104"> 0.Network Analysis check-in</a>.
-For students in HO 303, complete the <a href="https://muw.instructure.com/courses/16930/quizzes/65844">0.Network Analysis check-in</a> here.
+Before we keep going, click and log in to Canvas for the <a href="https://muw.instructure.com/courses/19030/quizzes/75435"> 0.Network Analysis check-in</a>.

 ### Acknowledgements
 * Lecture notes from Dr. Katayoun Torabi, Programming for Humanists Instructor, Center of Digital Humanities Research at Texas A&M University. http://programming4humanists.tamu.edu/